dangrosvenor/CEMAC_UM_TIPs/UM Nested Suite./Common Problems/Readme.md

 You need to unpack them to find which one has the start file in it using this command :-

 	pax -rf coprr.??QU00.20090301.pax

 cd op/daily/datawgl

 and then its something like: qwqu00.T+0

 ## Postprocessing on xcs

 Can run e.g. xconv by doing :-

 	$UMDIR/bin/xconv

 Can run Python, but have to do this first :-

 	module load scitools

 ## Script from Mohit for converting from 360 to Gregorian :-

-® Copied from Hamish's :-
+Copied from Hamish's :-

-◊ ~hamgo/scripts_namelists/mod_dates.sub
+	~hamgo/scripts_namelists/mod_dates.sub

-® Copied the script and amended it to work for me :-
+Copied the script and amended it to work for me :-

-◊ /home/d02/dgrosv/py/ukca/cal_360_to_Greg/mod_dates.sub
+	/home/d02/dgrosv/py/ukca/cal_360_to_Greg/mod_dates.sub

-◊ Points to the ancils in $UMDIR.
+Points to the ancils in $UMDIR.

-◊ Run from the dir where you want to write them - amended files will be put in out/ folder.
+Run from the dir where you want to write them - amended files will be put in out/ folder.

 ## Set MASS storage from double copy (duplex) to single copy (simplex)

-® Hello Everyone
+Hello Everyone

 We’ve been asked to ensure that our archiving is single-copy rather than duplex on the mass archive.
-You can’t change the old ones, but for new ones you can fix the issue by changing the mkset command in the ‘install_cold/opt’ app in the options file: rose-app-monsoon-cray-xc40.conf

-to include the –single-copy (otherwise default is duplex).
+You can’t change the old ones, but for new ones you can fix the issue by changing the mkset command in the ‘install_cold/opt’ app in the options file: 	rose-app-monsoon-cray-xc40.conf to include the –single-copy (otherwise default is duplex).

 	[command]

 	default=moo mkset --single-copy -p project-${CHARGING_CODE} moose:/devfc/$ROSE_SUITE_NAME || true

 N.B. - I can only find these files that fit the bill, so presumably it must be them :-

 	$ grep -ri "moo mkset" *

 	app/install_cold/opt/rose-app-monsoon.conf:default=moo mkset -p project-$PROJECT moose:/devfc/$ROSE_SUITE_NAME || true

 	app/install_cold/opt/rose-app-mo.conf:default=moo mkset moose:/devfc/$ROSE_SUITE_NAME || true

 ## Preventing deletion of *da* dumps

-Could be this line in :-
+Think it is this line in :-

-® suite-runtime-dm.rc:

-® suite-runtime-lams.rc
+	suite-runtime/lams.rc (nest)
+or

+	suite-runtime/dm.rc (global model)

 ls -tr *a_da* | head -n -1 | xargs --no-run-if-empty rm

-® Testing in job u-ax336
+(Testing in job u-ax336)

 ## Python IRIS WGDOS unpack error

-® ???
+???

-® Is an error that occasionally occurs when trying to access data from a cube using IRIS.
+Is an error that occasionally occurs when trying to access data from a cube using IRIS.

-® Seems to not happen if have an embed point before the command and then continue (so that it is running in ipython I guess).
+Seems to not happen if have an embed point before the command and then continue (so that it is running in ipython I guess).

-® So, one option could be to run the script from ipython.
+So, one option could be to run the script from ipython.

-◊ Type "ipython" to load it.
+Type "ipython" to load it.

-◊ Then run your post processing scripts (e.g. DRIVER*.py).
+Then run your post processing scripts (e.g. DRIVER*.py).

-◊ Seems to work ok.
+Seems to work ok.

-® The other could be to copy the files to JASMIN and run from there as the error doesn't seem to occur there.
+The other could be to copy the files to JASMIN and run from there as the error doesn't seem to occur there.

 ## Disk full messages due to log files

-® Not sure if this is the cause, but this is where they are:-
+Not sure if this is the cause, but this is where they are:-

-◊ /home/d02/dgrosv/cylc-run/suite_name/log/
+	/home/d02/dgrosv/cylc-run/suite_name/log/

-® Perhaps more likely to be the quota on this :-
+Perhaps more likely to be the quota on this :-

-◊ quota.py -u lustre_multi
+	quota.py -u lustre_multi

-◊ See  "Checking disk quota"
+See  "Checking disk quota"

 ## Number of land points nlandpts recon error

-® Number of land points error in recon for nest
+ Number of land points error in recon for nest

-○ Looks like with Hamish's new suites, the number of land points is written to a text file here :-
+	Looks like with Hamish's new suites, the number of land points is written to a text file here :-

 	§ ~/cylc-run/*job_name*/share/data/ancils/Iceland/4p0_L70/nlandpts

-○ Check in job.out what it should be set to.
+Check in job.out what it should be set to.
 Error (see job.out) looks like :-

                         No of land points in output land_sea mask     =  90000